zaerald/overthewire-journey/bandit/level21.md

 # Resources

-# Retospective
+# Retrospective

 ## What went well?
 * I have used my knowledge in cron jobs.

 ## What could have gone better?
-* If I can just edit the `crontab` but remembered that it's a shared server and other people might crete scripts from `/tmp` and execute it from cronjobs.
+* If I can just edit the `crontab` but remembered that it's a shared server and other people might create scripts from `/tmp` and execute it from cronjobs.

 ## What might I need to learn for better mastery, or what strategies might I use the next time to get better results?